MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: :

 \paragraph{Filtering unrecallable facts} As answering multi-hop questions requires the model to leverage each single-hop fact, we filter out any chain of facts which contain at least one fact that cannot be recalled by GPT-J \citep{gpt-j}, which we will mainly evaluate on.
 To recall single-hop facts, we curate a question template for each relation type following prior work \citep{petroni2019language,meng2022locating}, and query the model using in-context learning with 8 demonstration examples (see Appendix~\ref{app:filter_gptj} for more details).

-\paragraph{Generating natural language questions} Given $\mathcal{C}=\left<(s_1, r_1, o_1), \dots, (s_N, r_N, o_N) \right>$, we aim to write a set of questions $\mathcal{Q}$ about the head entity $s_1$ with the gold answer $a$ being the tail entity $o_N$.
-We leverage ChatGPT (\texttt{gpt-3.5-turbo}) to automatically generate questions given a chain of facts $\mathcal{C}$, because (1) this provides us more diverse question formats of good quality; (2) it is challenging to manually write question templates for all the different types.
+\paragraph{Generating multi-hop questions} Given $\mathcal{C}=\left<(s_1, r_1, o_1), \dots, (s_n, r_n, o_n) \right>$, we aim to write a set of questions $\mathcal{Q}$ about the head entity $s_1$ with the gold answer $a$ being the tail entity $o_N$.
+We leverage ChatGPT (\texttt{gpt-3.5-turbo-instruct}) to automatically generate questions given a chain of facts $\mathcal{C}$, because (1) this provides us more diverse question formats of good quality; (2) it is challenging to manually write question templates for all the different types.
 We prompt ChatGPT to generate \emph{three} questions for each sampled chain of facts.
-The prompt we used is shown in Appendix~\ref{app:chatgpt_prompt}.
+We include the prompt we used and examples of generated multi-hop questions in Appendix~\ref{app:chatgpt_prompt}.

 \paragraph{Sampling counterfactual edits} So far, we have collected $\left<\mathcal{Q}, a, \mathcal{C}\right>$ (questions, answer, fact triples) for each instance in the dataset.
 Next, we sample counterfactual edits $\mathcal{E}$ and collect the corresponding fact triples $\mathcal{C}^*$ and answer~$a^*$.
-Given a chain of $N$ factual triples $\mathcal{C}=\left<(s_1, r_1, o_1), \dots, (s_N, r_N, o_N) \right>$, we randomly sample $t\in\{1,\dots, N\}$ counterfactual edits in $\mathcal{C}$.
+Given a chain of $n$ factual triples $\mathcal{C}=\left<(s_1, r_1, o_1), \dots, (s_n, r_n, o_n) \right>$, we randomly sample $t\in\{1,\dots, N\}$ counterfactual edits in $\mathcal{C}$.
 For a triple $(s, r, o)$, we sample a counterfactual object $o^*$ from all possible objects that are related to relation $r$.
 We replace $(s, r, o)$ with $(s, r, o^*)$ in the chain and update other facts accordingly.
 We make sure that, after injecting counterfactual edits, the new chain still exists so that we are able to find an updated answer $a^*$.
 We only keep the sampled edits if the corresponding updated answer $a^*$ is not identical to the original one $a$.
-Similarly, we filter out chains for which GPT-J does not encode enough knowledge to answer.
+We use the same filtering process as Appendix~\ref{app:filter_gptj} to make sure GPT-J can recall all unedited single-hop facts in the chains.